dejlek/gid/README.md

 Potentially any of those listed in the Python [PyGObject API Reference](https://lazka.github.io/pgi-docs/) for example.

+## Community Discussions

+We welcome your comments, questions, and feature requests.

+The use of [Github Discussions](discussions/) is encouraged for topics which others can benefit from.

+There is also a [giD Discord Channel](https://discord.gg/SxJQkrcBs2) if you are looking to chat about all things giD related.

 ## Quickstart

 For a quickstart guide to developing Gtk4 GUI applications, please consult the [giD Gtk4 Examples](https://github.com/Kymorphia/gid-gtk4-examples/).